TimConnelly/stravaplay/README.md

 # stravaplay

+Caveat: Sloppy and just "done" enough for the results I wanted.

 Instructions:

 1) Set up your Strava API keys.
 "Create and Manage your App" here: https://developers.strava.com/ (for website, you can put anything and for "authorization callback domain", just put "localhost")